 This guide helps a workshop understand the problem, the right user profile, the business reason, what to compare, and what M&H Group should confirm.

-Best for bodyshops, dealerships, technicians, entrepreneurs, insurers, and repair businesses that want practical hands-on dent repair capability.
+Best for bodyshops, dealerships, technicians, entrepreneurs, insurers, and repair businesses that want practical hands-on dent assessment, tool control, light reading, and repair capability.

-Compare current dent volume, technician time, repair limits, customer expectation, training seat availability, and whether equipment should be bought with training.
+Compare current dent volume, technician background, practice time, repair limits, customer expectation, training seat availability, starter tools, and how PDR will be offered after the course.

 What to ask M&H Group

-Ask M&H Group about course dates, deposit process, required skill level, group size, practice expectations, and recommended starter equipment.
+Ask M&H Group about course dates, deposit process, required skill level, group size, practice expectations, starter equipment, and whether PDR should be linked with SMART repair or dealer aftersales services.

 Is PDR suitable for every dent?